top of page

 https://archive.org/details/regionvmindicaru00casa/page/n5/mode/2up

 This next version of Las Casa's Brevisima was written in (1881) and published out of Philadelphia.
 It reflects post-enlightenment and early colonial critiques of the Spanish Caribbean. it is not a full translation and was written in a time where colonialism, abolition, and national identity were being debated in colonial America.
-The book serves as a lighthouse for the trend of 19th century publications that serve ideological aims and political motives regarding Spanish colonial history.
+The book serves as a lighthouse for the trend of 19th century American publications that serve ideological aims and political motives regarding Spanish colonial history.
 Book is misattributed to Bartolomé de las Casas in link.

 Breve relacion de la destruccion de las Indias occidentales, (1821) PUB by J.F.
 Hurtel, Philadelphia